zeroIndex0/codewars-katas/javascript katas/README.md

-I hesitate to put this collection in a public repository since it would mean that people could could just copy and past solutions.
+I hesitate to put this collection in a public repository since it would mean that people could just copy and paste solutions.
 Cheat.
 I put this here so others can witness my work.
 If anyone has any issue with these being here, contact me and I'll remove the solutions.